tidyverse/magrittr/README.md

 much more clean and readable way, and you will avoid making a mess in situations of multiple nested function calls.
 It is particularly useful when manipulating data frames etc.
-The package also contains a few useful aliases that make other R operators fit well into the syntax advocated by the package.
+The package also contains a few useful features and aliases that fit well into the syntax advocated by the package.
 To learn more, see the included vignette.

+**Update:** new examples including a new lambda syntax and a tee operator.

 Installation:
 -------------